Gabriel-Benavidez/GroupChat/README.md

 ### Message History
 - All messages are stored in SQLite database
-- Messages are automatically backed up to GitHub
+- Messages are optionally backed up to GitHub
 - Full message history is preserved
 - Timestamps show when messages were sent